Month: August 2017

 Directions:

 Sterilize 6 (1/2 pint) jars with rings and lids.
 Trim green beans to 1/4 inch shorter than your jars.
-Add 1 clove of garlic, sprig of dill and sprinkle of red pepper flakes to each jar.
-Pack green beans into the jars as tight as possible standing on their ends. (this is the tedious part)
+Add 1 clove of garlic, sprig of dill, and sprinkle of red pepper flakes to each jar.
+Pack green beans into the jars as tightly as possible standing on their ends.
+(This is the tedious part.)

-In a large saucepan, stir together the vinegar, water and salt and one clove of garlic and bring to a rolling boil over high heat.
+In a large saucepan, stir together the vinegar, water, salt, and one clove of garlic and bring to a rolling boil over high heat.
 Ladle the boiling brine into the jars, filling to within 1/4 inch of the tops.
 Discard boiled garlic.
 Seal jars with lids and rings.
 Place in a hot water bath so they are covered by 1 inch of water.
 Simmer but do not boil for 10 minutes to process.
-If using Quart sized of jars, please add 3 minutes to the processing time.
+If using quart-sized of jars, please add 3 minutes to the processing time.
 Cool to room temperature.
 Test jars for a good seal by pressing on the center of the lid.
 It should not move.
-Refrigerate any jars that do not seal properly, those will last for 2-3 months if kept refrigerated.
+Refrigerate any jars that do not seal properly; those will last for 2-3 months if kept refrigerated.
 Let pickles hang out for 2 to 3 weeks before eating to absorb the brine.

 Dilly Beans Two Ways: Left = Vinegar/processed/shelf stable Right = Fermented/Sour/Refrigerator

-As for my new passion with fermented foods, I am making more of the Fermented version of Dilly beans this summer too.
-I followed (as much as I ever follow recipes) the Cultures for Health Recipe found HERE .
+As for my new passion with fermented foods, I am making more of the fermented version of dilly beans this summer too.
+I followed (as much as I ever follow recipes) the Cultures for Health lacto-fermented dilly beans recipe.
 This website has so many awesome looking recipes it will take me a few seasons to make them all, but I love a good challenge!

 Dig in & Crunch away!